viat/featurex/README.md

 The YapHash fingerprint is based on the spectrogram and Mel-frequency-cepstrum-coefficients (MFCC).
 The sign of the differences in between the frequency bands and the MFCCs form a compact yet robust audio hash.
 The communication with other VIAT system components is done through tcp sockets.
-It receives the audio data from call extractor (callX) and sends the sends the resulting hash to search engine (mld).
+It receives the audio data from call extractor (callx) and sends the sends the resulting hash to search engine (mld).

 ###Usage